 We are planning to return for a few days in summer and will explore more fully then, but we did love our time, and it gave us a taste of an amazing place we really want to come back and see more of.

 But at least we had a day in Barcelona.

 We decided to finish the day in style before catching the bus back.

-We went to the top floor of el Corte Ingles to experience this amazing view over the centre of Barcelona.
+We went to the top floor of El Corte Ingles to experience this amazing view over the center of Barcelona.
 Here I had a lovely glass of wine, and Explorason had a delicious thick hot chocolate.

 Name: Context Walking Tours